LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * Credentials

 This is a technical but limited, *add-on* role.
-It's intended to be assigned in conjunction with the Bot Builder Lite role as per your requirements.
+It's intended to be assigned in conjunction with the Bot Builder Lite and API Developer roles as per your requirements.

+{: .important}
+Whenever you assign this role, also assign Bot Builder Lite *and* API Developer.

 ### Import/Export Manager